 “What’s the university’s responsibility?”
 Killion said.
 “What is the students’ responsibility?”

-Next week: PART II explores the perspectives of community leaders and residents.
+Click to read PART II exploring the perspectives of community leaders and residents.

 Paige Gross, Owen McCue and Joe Brandt can be reached at firstname.lastname@example.org or on Twitter @TheTempleNews.